 This kind of dilemma is, unfortunately, faced by much of humanity too.
 The dualism of human nature, in fact, is a topic that has fascinated many writers, philosophers and psychology researchers.
 Hermann Hesse, Oscar Wilde and, most famously, Robert Louis Stevenson have all painted the tortured inner worlds of characters who struggled to separate their darker, animalistic sides from their better selves.
 Plato and Immanuel Kant similarly saw a tension between Man’s sensualist tendencies and his rational mind.
 Psychoanalyst Sigmund Freud inspired the Dadaist and Surrealism movements with his division of mental space into conscious and unconscious minds.
 Taking a more radical stance, 19th-century physician Arthur Wigan thought of our cerebral hemispheres as two independent brains.
 Supporting this theory, Harvard psychiatrist Fredric Schiffer posited in his 1998 book that each hemisphere has its own level of maturity, memories, motivations and personality, and disharmony between the two is the cause of mental distress.
 In a similar vein, the disproportionate use of dissociative identity disorder as a theme in popular culture, it has been said, is really a grand metaphor for many an ordinary person’s inability to achieve consensus and cooperation among his own multiple selves.

 If we are to switch from classifications of mental phenomena based on biological wiring to one influenced more by external stimuli and adopt an atomized view of human behavior, we may find ourselves contending with far more than two persons in one body.
 A mother cradling a newborn child for the first time in her life probably sees the world differently from when she holds a dead child in her arms.
 Fatigue studies suggest that she is likelier to make risky maneuvers on the road after staying up all night to tend to the infant than when she has had help from family members.
 Also, chances are, she fights for the sharing of responsibilities when she speaks in French but strangely softens when she has to use Portuguese.
-While it is difficult to produce an exhaustive list of all personalities possible under various conditions, psychologist Robert Plutchik has come up with a wheel model illustrating how our emotions can be divided into 32 subtypes.
+While it is difficult to produce an exhaustive list of all personalities possible under various conditions, emotion classification may be a useful starting point.
+A consensus on the number of meaningfully different human emotions does not exist at the time of writing, but theories like psychologist Robert Plutchik‘s, whose wheel model visualizes the division of emotions into 32 subtypes, magnify to the compelling effect of giving us pause for thought the potential heterogeneity of each individual’s possible internal modes of being.
 It may be noted that each subtype can be accompanied by different cognitive states, broadly classifiable as high-functioning and low-functioning, depending on factors such as stress, lethargy, intoxication and hormonal fluctuations.
 What would make these 64 mental states (and more, if we consider the occasional co-existences of certain combinations of emotions) independent entities is the potential tendency to be carried away by the moment and lose sight of perspectives from other mental states—a phenomenon akin to temporary amnesia.